 Having grown up in Mobile County, Marsha witnessed firsthand the degradation of water quality after oil rigs began appearing on the horizon off Dauphin Island in the 70’s.
 This spurred Marsha’s interest in environmental advocacy and prompted her to volunteer for various environmental advocacy groups over the years.
 Marsha earned her degree in Environmental Studies at the University of West Florida in 1993.
 She has worked at the U.S. Census Bureau as a field interviewer since 1997.
 She continues to be engaged in local and statewide environmental issues.

-Earth Ethics is committed to leaving the earth a better place, to speaking for and protecting those who cannot do it for themselves, and to peacefully and respectfully share the earth with all that inhabits it.
+Earth Ethics is committed to leaving the earth a better place, to speaking for and protecting those who cannot do it for themselves, and to share the earth peacefully and respectfully with all that inhabits it.